tjmaher/SearchMBTA/README.md

 Modules:
 -------

-get_MBTA_routes: retrieves all the routes the MBTA has operating.
+get_MBTA_routes.py: retrieves all the routes the MBTA has operating.

-MBTA_230_bus_locations: retrieves locations of the 230 bus that runs from Quincy Center -- near T.J.'s apartment -- to the Montello Commuter Rail -- near his old neighborhood.
+get_mbta_230_bus_location.py: retrieves locations of the 230 bus that runs from Quincy Center -- near T.J.'s apartment -- to the Montello Commuter Rail -- near his old neighborhood.